voytex/neardeps/README.md

 # neardeps
-_an iOS shortcut for displaying nearest public transport departures_
+_an iOS shortcut for displaying nearest public transport stop's departures_

 ## General
 This repository contains source code and auxiliary files for deploying Docker container - **back-end** and download link for iCloud shortcut - **front-end**.